firmai/firmai/TEMPLATE.md

 ### Hi there 👋
 I'm Derek, a professor at NYU, teaching Machine Learning in Financial Engineering, and the founder of [Sov.ai](https://sov.ai/).

-- I have worked on projects at HSBC, Point72 Cubist, and G-Research, among other large quantitative funds.
+- My expertise lies in synthetic data generation, agent-based simulators, and machine learning for asset management.
 - Previously a researcher at University of Cambridge, Oxford University, and the Alan Turing Institute.

-My expertise lies in synthetic data generation, agent-based simulators, and machine learning for asset management.

 <table width="100%">
   <tr>